gauravcodepro/gauravcodepro/work.md

 - If you are anyone prior to PhD or during PhD or after that till now, kindly dont contact or write me.
 I have no space and time.
 Additionally, i dont even remember your faces.
 - If you a past collaborator or anyone and i havent seen you ever and talked to you or been in contact with you in the last few years, please dont write to me.
 - If you are a past employer that i havent approached/made contact except for references, then please kindly dont approach me.
+- I stay away from people, who without even talking become friend in their own mind by watching someone and then become enemy based on their own thinking without talking.
+So this means that neither they existed and nor they have importance.

 #### Means of Communication
 - This will save you time, as i belive that you are yourself an important person and like everyone have limited time.